thoughtbot/ember-cli-rails/README.md

 Add a `package.json` file containing `{}` to the root of your Rails project.
 This is to make sure it'll be detected by the NodeJS buildpack.

-Make sure you have `bower` in the dependencies list of your app.
+Make sure you have `bower` as a npm dependency of your ember-cli app.

 Add a `postinstall` task to your EmberCLI app's `package.json`.
 This will ensure that during the deployment process, Heroku will install all dependencies